SSujitX/Youtube-Downloader/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or find any bugs, please feel free to open an issue or submit a pull request.
+If you have suggestions for improvements or find any bugs, please feel free to open an issue or submit a pull request directly against the `master` branch.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Make your changes
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'feat: Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to your Fork (`git push origin master`)
-5. Open a Pull Request
+5. Open a Pull Request targeting the `master` branch of this repository.

 ## License